-During the first several days of school, you will be assessed in the following ways:
+During the first several days of school, students will also be assessed in the following ways:

 - 1. Formal discussion--Discussions are an opportunity for you to share intriguing elements of your book with your classmates and your teacher.
 You should be prepared to answer questions such as: - a.
-How have your insights changed since reading the books? - b.
+How have your insights changed since reading the book? - b.
 How did the characters change from start to finish? - c.
-What was especially challenging about these books? - d.
-What did these stories teach you about yourself and/or others?
+What was especially challenging about this book? - d.
+What did this story teach you about yourself and/or others?